How to Train Your MAML to Excel in Few-Shot Classification: Introduction

-Our first observation is that \textbf{MAML needs a large number of inner loop gradient steps}.
-For example, on the benchmark \emph{Mini}ImageNet~\cite{VinyalsBLKW16Matching} and \emph{Tierd}ImageNet~\cite{ren2018meta} datasets, MAML's performance improves along with increased number of steps and achieves the highest accuracy around $15\sim20$ steps, which are much larger than the conventional usage of MAML~\cite{Antoniou2018How}.
+Our first observation is that \textbf{MAML needs a large number of gradient steps in the inner loop}.
+For example, on \emph{Mini}ImageNet~\citep{VinyalsBLKW16Matching} and \emph{Tiered}ImageNet~\citep{ren2018meta}, MAML's accuracy improves along with the increased number of gradient steps and achieves the highest around $15\sim20$ steps, which are much larger than the conventional usage of MAML~\citep{Antoniou2018How}.
+We attribute this to the behavior of the model initialization learned from mutually-exclusive tasks~\citep{yin2020meta}, which, without any further inner loop optimization, performs at the chance level (\ie, $\frac{100}{N}\%$ accuracy) on query examples, not only for the meta-testing tasks but also for the meta-training tasks.
+In other words, the initialized model needs many gradient steps to attain a high accuracy.

-Our second observation is that \textbf{MAML is inherently sensitive to the permutation of label assignments} of each $N$-way $K$-shot task.
-Concretely, when a new task arrives, MAML pairs the learned initialization of $\vw_c$ to the corresponding class label $c\in[N]$ of the task.
-The issue, however, resides in the ``meaning'' of $c$ in a task.
-In the standard setup, each $N$-way task is created by drawing $N$ classes from a bigger pool of semantic classes (\eg, ``dog'', ``cat'', ``bird'', etc.), followed by an \emph{arbitrary} label re-assignment into $c\in\{1,\cdots,N\}$.
-In other words, the same set of $N$ semantic classes can be re-labeled totally differently into $\{1,\cdots,N\}$ and thus be paired with $\{\vw_c\}_{c=1}^N$ differently.
-Taking a five-way task for example, there are $120$ ways (permutations) to pair the same semantic classes to the linear classifiers.
-In some of them, a class ``dog'' may be assigned to $c=1$; in some others, it will be assigned to $c\neq1$.
-In our experiment, we find that different permutations indeed lead to different meta-testing accuracy.
-Specifically, if we cherry-pick the best permutation for each meta-testing task, the resulting accuracy over $2,000$ five-way one-shot tasks can be $\sim 7\%$ higher on both datasets.
+Our second observation is that \textbf{MAML is sensitive to the permutations of class label assignments during meta-testing}.
+Concretely, when an $N$-way $K$-shot task arrives, MAML pairs the learned initialization of $\vw_c$ with the corresponding class label $c\in[N]$ of that task.
+The issue resides in the ``meaning'' of $c$ in a task.
+In the standard setup, each $N$-way task is created by drawing $N$ classes from a bigger pool of semantic classes (\eg, ``dog'', ``cat'', ``bird'', etc.), followed by a \emph{random} label re-assignment into $c\in\{1,\cdots,N\}$.
+In other words, the same set of $N$ semantic classes can be labeled totally differently into $\{1,\cdots,N\}$ and thus be paired with $\{\vw_c\}_{c=1}^N$ differently.
+Taking a five-way task for example, there are $5!=120$ permutations to pair the same set of five semantic classes to the linear classification head.
+In some of them, a class ``dog'' may be assigned to $c=1$; in some others, it may be assigned to $c\neq1$. \emph{While this randomness has been shown crucial in meta-training to help MAML prevent \emph{over-fitting}~\citep{rajendran2020meta,yao2021improving,yin2020meta}, we find that it makes the meta-testing phase unstable.} Specifically, different permutations can lead to drastically different meta-testing accuracy --- on average, the best permutation for each five-way one-shot task has $\sim 15\%$ higher accuracy than the worst permutation, on both datasets.